-Food shortage fears rise as CO2 deal deadline nears
+Food firms warn of product shortages if CO2 deal not agreed

 A supply chain crisis was averted last year when the government stepped in to broker a three-month price-fixing deal between CO2 producers and industry.

-To get production re-started, the government made available a three-week financial support package to CF and then brokered a deal to keep prices down until the end of January.

-A Food and Drink Federation (FDF) spokesperson said: "The security of food-grade CO2 supplies in the UK has been a concern for our industry for some time.
+The food industry said a new deal had to be reached before 31 January.

-"Last year's government intervention which guaranteed CF Industries production of CO2 until the end of this month was very welcome.
-But we are concerned that with just days now remaining before that agreement comes to an end, and energy prices still very high, there will be further CO2 shortages once again.
+"We are concerned with just days now remaining before that agreement comes to an end, and energy prices still very high, there will be further CO2 shortages once again," said industry body the Food and Drink Federation (FDF).

 "This could lead to shortages in the products we find on our supermarket shelves - adding further pressures to families already coping with high food-price inflation."

-However, it would appear that the government is unlikely to put up more money to secure supplies.
+However, it would appear that the government is unlikely to put up more money to secure supplies, saying it is up to CO2 firms to ensure continued supplies.

-In a statement to the BBC, the Department for Business said: "It is for the CO2 industry to ensure supplies to UK businesses."

 CF Industries said it "continues to negotiate with our industrial gas customers to extend CO2 off-take and pricing agreements".